CI-Connect/connect-client/README.md

  1.0   username            8/25 10:06   0+00:00:12 C   8/25 10:06 short.sh
 ````

-Note: You can see much more information about your jobs' final status
+Note: You can see much more information about status
 using the -long option (e.g. "connect client history -long 1").